RomanKoshkin/EEG/README.md

 -	changes event codes to match WM load estimates by calling the EVS_corr_SUPER.m function.
 In turn, EVS_corr_SUPER.m also linearly interpolates WM load values at probe onset latencies.
 Finally, uncommenting line 79 in EVS_corr_SUPER.m, you will call the plotinterp.m function that plots curves for interpolated and noninterpolated WM load against the time-coded source text transcript and its corresponding time-coded translation.
 -	epochs the continuous EEG data using the EPOCH_SUPER.m function.
 -	plots ERPs of by subject, direction of interpretation and WM load.
 Unlike the NEW_GRAND_AVERAGE.m function (see below), it does not compute subject- and direction-specific cutoffs.
 The cutoff values for every WM load estimator are preset in the params.mat file;
--	optionally runs a genetic algorithm (implemented from scratch in the function GA_super.m) to reject ?bad? epochs.
+-	optionally runs a genetic algorithm (implemented from scratch in the function GA_super.m) to reject “bad” epochs.
 This algorithm is just a proof of concept and was not used for actual data analysis.
 -	calls grand_avg_SUPER.m to plot grand average ERPs corresponding to high and low WM load defined based on cutoffs set in the params.m file.

 ### EEG_event_corr1.m